Tests and scans

 You have medicines to help with any pain you might have.
 It’s not usually too uncomfortable.

 Your doctor or pharmacist will tell you how to take your medicines.
 Your pharmacist can make you a reminder sheet if it would help.
-Take painkillers regularly if the doctor prescribes these.
+Take painkillers regularly if the doctor prescribes them.
 Speak to your GP or hospital doctor if you find that they aren’t working.
 They can do a lot to help, like changing the amount or the type of painkillers.

 A neuroendoscopy is a safe procedure.
 Your doctors will make sure the benefits of having a neuroendoscopy outweigh these possible risks.
 You have a phone number to call if you have any problems afterwards.